Randy Duncan: Professional football career

 Duncan was the first overall selection of the 1959 NFL draft, taken by the Green Bay Packers on December 1, 1958, the same day that his runner-up finish in the Heisman Trophy vote went public.
 However, he had reservations about a pro football career, especially one with a Packers team that had the worst record in the league at the time.
 It took a generous contract offer from the British Columbia Lions to lure him to the Canadian Football League instead.
 He later explained, "That was Green Bay before Vince Lombardi (who was hired two months after the draft), and Canada offered a lot more dough."

 Whereas Iowa predecessor Ken Ploen left an indelible mark north of the border, where he became an all-time CFL great, Duncan proved to be ill-suited for the more wide-open Canadian style of game.
 In two seasons, he completed 47.6 percent of his pass attempts and threw nearly twice as many interceptions (42) as touchdowns (25) in the regular season.

 After the Lions released him, Duncan signed with the American Football League's Dallas Texans (now the Kansas City Chiefs) in advance of the 1961 campaign.
 The newcomer practiced with the Texans during the day and attended Southern Methodist University law school at night.
 He was injured early in his first start in Week 2 and played sparingly the rest of the season.
 When Texans coach Hank Stram was reunited with former Purdue star Len Dawson before the next season, Duncan quit football to continue his pursuit of a law degree.

 After football

 Duncan finished law school at Drake University, and for years, operated a successful law practice in Des Moines.
-Duncan married Paula Mathieson in 1960, and they have three sons: Jed, Matt and Scott.
+Duncan married Paula Mathieson in 1960, and they had three sons: Jed, Matt and Scott.
 Jed and Matt Duncan played football at Yale University and the University of Iowa, respectively.
 Two of Randy Duncan's grandsons, Cole and Kyle Duncan, played football at Bowdoin College.
-Duncan's granddaughter Grace is an established technology sales professional.
-Duncan also has a grandson, A.J., who works in human resource resources.
 Duncan died in Des Moines on September 27, 2016, from brain cancer.

 Honors

 Duncan was inducted into the Iowa Sports Hall of Fame in 1976 and the College Football Hall of Fame in 1997.
 In 1999, Sports Illustrated selected Randy Duncan as the 28th greatest sports figure in the history of the state of Iowa.
-Duncan was named honorary captain of the Iowa football team during the Iowa - Maine football game in 2008.
+Duncan was named honorary captain of the Iowa football team during the Iowa – Maine football game in 2008.